 Inventive kids at bedtime

 Our bedtime routine became quite ridiculous lately, because Bobcat started to object to going to bed.
-He’d much rather be playing with his toys, reading just one more book, go for yet another trip to the toilet, have some more water, have some more milk (he hasn’t had milk at bedtime since he turned two), call us just to say good night again, you get the picture.
+He’d much rather be playing with his dog or toys, reading just one more book, go for yet another trip to the toilet, have some more water, have some more milk (he hasn’t had milk at bedtime since he turned two), call us just to say good night again, you get the picture.
 At nearly four years of age, he realised that he doesn’t want to go to sleep in the evenings, because it’s boring.
 As much as these excuses can be funny, they can get a very tiring too, especially when he keeps repeating something over and over again, for 10-15 minutes straight.

 He started to come up with brilliantly funny excuses too, to delay bedtime, like as above: “but I’m bored”.
 How do you respond to that?
 Well, of course, close your eyes and think about Thomas the tank engine or something.
 He came up with something new and truly hilarious every other night, so I started to jot them down.

 “….but I’m Thomas, I need to sleep in a shed!”

 “….but I can’t sleep, because I’m a bat!”

 “….mummy, I’ve hurt my tooth, can you kiss it better?”